Recent Longevity News for the seven days ending

 cold in children - Acta Paediatr.
 2006 Oct;95(10):1175-81 -

-zinc group had shorter mean duration of cold symptoms and decreased total
+shorter mean duration of cold symptoms and decreased total severity scores

-exercise such as jogging, brisk walking and cycling during the cold and flu
+jogging, brisk walking and cycling during the cold and flu season boost the

 -